fusioncharts/ember-fusioncharts/README.md

 # Ember-Fusioncharts

 A lightweight EmberJS component which provides bindings for FusionCharts JavaScript Charting Library.
-It easily adds rich and interactive charts to any ambitious Ember applications.
+It easily adds rich and interactive charts to any ambitious Ember application.

 ## Installation

-To install `ember-fusioncharts` to any existing ember application, run:
+To install `ember-fusioncharts` to any existing ember project, run:

-For Modern CLI versions
+For Modern Ember CLI versions:
 ```bash
 $ ember install ember-fusioncharts
 ```

-For Earlier CLI versions (and addon developers)
+For Earlier Ember CLI versions (and addon developers):
 ```bash
 $ npm install ember-fusioncharts --save-dev
 $ ember g ember-fusioncharts